dkassin/arbitrage_monitor/README.md

 There's validation at two levels - the adapters filter out bad data, and the stats classes double-check inputs aren't None or negative.
 This caught some edge cases during testing.

 Also, there is added functionality that will allow the system to run with only one websocket connection running after retry.
 It will not trade because of the validations that don't allow trading if there isn't valid data in all orderbooks.
-This was due to the fact that during developement the kraken website went on maintenence for nearly all of saturday.
+This was due to the fact that during development the kraken website went on maintenance for nearly all of saturday.
 So in order to debug the coinbase side of the system, this functionality was added.

 ### Edge Case: Coinbase size=0 Handling

 The trickiest bug I ran into was with Coinbase's size=0 messages.
 They use these to signal that a price level got removed from the order book.
 My first approach was to just skip these messages entirely, but that caused stale prices to stick around where the system would show a $110,451 ask when the real ask had moved to $110,318.
-I initially added constant logging of the bid/ask spread discrepenancies in order to monitor this.
+I initially added constant logging of the bid/ask spread discrepancies in order to monitor this.
 I was able to notice when spreads didn't make sense, and thus was able to determine I needed to go back and add some guard rails to both the statistics class and also the coinbase exchange.

 The fix uses a "needs refresh" flag.
 When size=0 comes in for the current best price, we mark it as needing refresh and set the price to None.
 The next update silently refreshes our internal state without emitting an update to stats.
 This prevents both stale prices AND prevents massive artificial price jumps in the statistics (was seeing $13k+ jumps that weren't real).